SamX23/amazon-clone/README.md

 - React router dom
 - Firebase

-This project is still going on, so I hope this could finish soon.
+This project is still in progress, so I hope this could finish soon.